turbo-src/namespace-service/README.md

 ### getContributorID

 ```
-a string with the contributor id
+a string with the contributor id (ethereum address)
 ```

 ### getContributorName